 All of the Core Web Vitals targets are technically challenging to stay within on that initial page view.
 Downloading and spinning up a full SPA website is necessary before the actual content can be shown to the user.
-What we can see is that developers have to work really hard to achieve the goals that the Core Web Vitals sets forth.
-In order to receive the promised boost to your SEO ranking you must be within the targets for all 3 Core Web Vitals.
+What we can see is that developers have to work really hard to achieve the goals that the Core Web Vitals set forth.
+In order to receive the promised boost to your SEO ranking, you must be within the targets for all 3 Core Web Vitals.

 How the Core Web Vitals are unfair to SPA website

-You would think that you could sacrifice a set of mediocre metrics on the initial page view, and then having the following page views level out those initially poor numbers.
+You would think that you could sacrifice a set of mediocre metrics on the initial page view, and then have the following page views level out those initially poor numbers.
 But this is where you need to be aware that the Core Web Vitals don’t really care about all of those subsequent page views.

 Let us repeat that.
 Even though your users will experience navigating around your site as though LCP was 0.5 seconds, this is not the experience that is collected by Google and used for the Page Experience Ranking Signal.
-The underlying data for your potential SEO boost, will only use the first initial LCP of perhaps 3-4 seconds.
+The underlying data for your potential SEO boost will only use the first initial LCP of perhaps 3-4 seconds.

 To add insult to injury, the CLS is actually continuing to be accumulated during the user’s navigating around your site.
-So, a simple page navigation can incur further damages to your CLS score.
+So, simple page navigation can incur further damages to your CLS score.